voksireimagined/Ultrasec-VMP/README.md

 ## Simpler Version

-If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version](link-to-simple-crackme) for a gentler introduction to reverse engineering.
+If you find the ultrasec-VMP CrackMe too challenging, consider checking out the [simpler version](link-to-simple-crackme) for an easier version :) .

 ## How to Contribute